curran/d3-component/README.md

 Sometimes components should render sub-components only under certain conditions.
 To achieve this, the `props` passed into the sub-component can either be `[]` to render zero component instances, or any other value to render one or many component instances.
 Even if a sub-component is not rendered, it still needs to be invoked with its `props` as `[]`, in the case that it was rendered previously and its instances need to be removed from the DOM.

-Here's an example of a `fruit` component that conditionally renders either `apple` or `orange` components, depending on the value of `props.type`.
+Here's an example of a `fruit` component that conditionally renders either `apple` or `orange` components.

 ```js
 var apple = d3.component("span", "apple")